django-cms/django-cms/docs/how_to/custom_plugins.rst

-    You cannot name your model fields the same as any installed plugins lower- cased model name, due to the implicit one-to-one relation Django uses for subclassed models.
+    You cannot name your model fields the same as any installed plugins lower- cased model name, due to the implicit one-to-one relation Django uses for sub-classed models.
 If you use all core plugins, this includes: ``file``, ``flash``, ``googlemap``, ``link``, ``picture``, ``snippetptr``,
     ``teaser``, ``twittersearch``, ``twitterrecententries`` and ``video``.